esphome/esphome-docs/components/lvgl.rst

 Although LVGL is a complex matrix of objects-parts-states-styles, in ESPHome this is simplified to a hierarchy.

-At the highest level of the LVGL object hierarchy is the display which represents the driver for the display hardware.
+At the highest level of the LVGL object hierarchy is the display represented the hardware driver.
 A display can have one or more pages associated with it.
 Each page contains a hierarchy of objects for graphical widgets representing a layout that covers the entire display.

 The following configuration options apply to the main ``lvgl`` component, in order to establish the principal operating conditions.
 Some :ref:`styling options <lvgl-theme>` can be set at this level too, but only for inheritance purposes.